Evanfeenstra/helix/README.md

 ### quick test

+Helix is running live on the IOTA mainnet right now.
 Run this `curl` to post a simple message to the Tangle!
 ```bash
 curl --header "Content-Type: application/json" \
   --request POST \